Chiara Ferragni’s Wedding Dress Is Getting More Attention Than Meghan Markle’s

-Designed by Clare Waight Keller, the world did not think a wedding dress could hold more value or create more of a social buzz than the dress of Meghan Markle.
-According to Launchmetrics, Chiara Ferragni – the face behind the blog titled The Blonde Salad – has taken the crown from Markle after her wedding dress reached a media impact value of $5.2 million.
+The world did not think a wedding dress could hold more value or create more of a social buzz than the dress of Meghan Markle, designed by Clare Waight Keller.
+However, according to Launchmetrics, Chiara Ferragni – the face behind the blog titled The Blonde Salad – has taken the crown from Markle after her wedding dress reached a media impact value of $5.2 million.
 The calculations reveal the blogger “earned” almost twice as much money for her dress designer than the Duchess of Sussex, Daily Mail reports.

 The 31-year-old social influencer kicked off her blog back in 2009.
 To date, she has accumulated 14.6 million followers on Instagram.
 She also has an impressive number of partnerships with both beauty and fashion brands under her belt.
 She is the CEO and President of her own company called TBS Crew.
 She has even launched a collection of shoes, accessories, and clothing.